 I never “just” take a photo, I always use photography as a way of collecting material to create something that is not possible to capture.
 Something surreal or something impossible.
-But photoshop isn’t magic, it’s all about the material.
-The source images dictate the resolution and amount of detail in a photo so therefore although I’m much as digital artist as a photographer a good camera system is very important to me.
+But Photoshop isn’t magic, it’s all about the material.
+The source images dictate the resolution and amount of detail in a photo so therefore although I’m as much as a digital artist as a photographer a good camera system is very important to me.

-I’m shooting with a Hasselblad H5D-40 camera with a 35-90 mm lens, to me this is a quite small, yet heavy, combination for capturing the best material possible.
+I’m shooting with a Hasselblad H5D-40 camera with a 35-90mm lens, to me this is a quite small, yet heavy, combination for capturing the best material possible.
 The zoom lens allows me to carry just one instead of 3 prime lenses.